 Financial instruments recognised in the balance sheet include on the assets side cash and cash equivalents, accounts receivable, short-term investments, non-current receivables and derivatives.
 On the liabilities side are accounts payable, liabilities to credit institutions and derivatives.
 Financial instruments are reported in the balance sheet when the group becomes a party to the contractual terms of the instrument.
 Financial assets are removed from the balance sheet when the contractual rights to the cash flows from the asset cease.
-Financial liabilities are removed from the balance sheet when the obligation is met, cancelled or ends.
+Financial liabilities are removed from the balance sheet when the contractual rights.